Mandatory Child Abuse Reporting Policy

 How to Make a Report

-If the child you would like to report is in immediate danger, please call 911 immediately.
+If the child you would like to report is in imminent danger, please call 911 immediately.

-Follow these steps to make an immediate and direct report of suspected child abuse to the PA Department of Human Services and to the College:
+Follow these steps to make an immediate and direct report of suspected child abuse to the Pennsylvania Department of Human Services and to the College:

 Confidentiality of reports

-Reports made directly to the PA Department of Human Services’s Child Line and Abuse Registry can be made anonymously.
+Reports made directly to the Pennsylvania Department of Human Services’ Child Line and Abuse Registry can be made anonymously.
 In order to ensure that the College gives the suspected abuse appropriate and immediate attention, employees are also required to report suspected abuse internally as described above.
 Reports will be handled with discretion and in cooperation with the PA Department of Human Services and local authorities.